 - table Specifies a FITS table with a set of reference line to start with.
-The default is an empty table. - Specifies file pattern for line list FITS tables.
-The pattern must contain at pattern least one "%s" placeholder for the band name.
-The default is the pattern kmos ar ne list %s.fits
+The default is an empty table. - pattern Specifies file pattern for line list FITS tables.
+The pattern must contain at least one "%s" placeholder for the band name.
+The default is the pattern kmos_ar_ne_list%s.fits